 - Risk identification;

 - Risk measurement and management;

-- Risk monitoring;
+- Risk monitoring; and

 - Risk reporting.

-- Risk identification Everyone in the Company has a responsibility to identify risks in their area, engage to ensure they are appropriately assessed and controls are put in place to manage the risks within our risk appetite.
-The risks identified are documented, and a log is maintained known as the Risk Register. - Risk measurement and management the Company adopts qualitative and quantitative methods to measure its exposure to market, insurance, credit, liquidity, pricing and alternative asset risk with use of stress and scenario testing to determine the potential impact that an increase in risk exposure may have on its capital, earnings and liquidity position.
-However, for those risks where additional capital or liquidity is not considered effective mitigation, the Company manages its exposure through the implementation of risk management processes and procedures to ensure appropriate controls and tailored management activities.

-- Risk monitoring Existing risks that have progressed beyond the approved risk appetite level are managed in line with their risk assessment and escalated to the appropriate governance forum.
+- Risk identification On at least an annual basis the Risk function meets individually with each of the senior executives to identify risks.
+Additionally everyone in the Company has a responsibility to identify risks in their area, engage to ensure they are appropriately assessed, and ensure controls are put in place to manage the risks within our risk appetite.
+The risks identified are documented and maintained in the Risk Register. - Risk measurement and management In order to manage its risk exposure in line with the limits defined in the Risk Appetite Framework (RAF), the Company adopts quantitative methods to measure its exposure to risk with use of stress and scenario testing to determine the potential impact that an increase in risk exposure may have on its capital, earnings and liquidity position.
+For those risks where additional capital or liquidity is not considered effective mitigation, the Company measures its exposure through the implementation of risk management processes and procedures to ensure appropriate controls and tailored management activities. - Risk monitoring Existing risks that have progressed beyond the approved risk appetite level are managed in line with their risk assessment and escalated to the appropriate governance forum.
 This ensures visibility on key mitigating actions being implemented to bring the risk exposure within appetite is provided at the right levels. - Risk reporting a mix of monthly, quarterly and annual reporting is developed to monitor the Company's risk profile proportionately to the materiality of the risks being faced.

 ii.
-Risk Management and Solvency Self-Assessment Systems Implementation
+Risk Management and Solvency Self-Assessment Systems